narwhalacademy/zebra-crossing/README.md

 ---

+## About

-## Why another guide?
+### Why another guide?

 - Because personal digital security is important.
 - Because there was a dearth of guides/resources that filled the gap between really simple and really complex.
 - Because most of the guides tackling more complex setups don't take usability into account (poor usability → human error → security fail).

-## Who's this for?
+### Who's this for?

-- Tech-savvy folks who feel like they've probably covered the basics but are not sure.
+- Folks who feel like they've covered the basics and want to make sure there aren't any gaps in their setup.
-- Folks who need to upgrade their digital security setup for personal/professional reasons and have read a few articles about it.
+- Folks who need to upgrade their security practices but are a little overwhelmed by long-winded and/or technical multi-page guides.

-## About this guide
+### How this works

-- This is draft two!
-I am very sleepy.
+- This is an early draft!
 - This guide is a living document – please feel free to submit a pull request and/or fork your own version of this guide.
 - This guide is mostly focused on personal digital security but will also cover aspects of protecting your privacy as they often go hand in hand.